Real Estate Commissions Facts

 Facts About Commissions

-Commissions are always negotiable.
+Compensation is always negotiable.
 The seller decides what fee they are willing to pay for their broker’s services and how much that listing broker should offer a broker who brings a buyer to close the transaction.
-Commissions can be negotiated at any point throughout the transaction, including at the outset and any time before the transaction closes.
+Compensation is always negotiable and consumers are encouraged to talk to their broker to understand and agree upon how they expect to be compensated.

 Broker cooperation benefits consumers.
 Broker cooperation in the commission process leads to brokers sharing their inventory with each other.
 In turn, that means sellers have access to the largest possible pool of potential buyers, and buyers have access to the greatest number of housing options in one place.